PabloNH00/RoSA_Monitor/README.md

 This three windows share some functionalities and structures such as:
  - The "Main menu" button minimize the window to navigate to the Main menu.
+ - The "Previous menu" button on Main Menu only appears when any other menu is active.
  - Every process is launched in a hidden shell whose output is printed in a new tab in the menu.
  - Tabs with the processes output will close if the process is stoped from the monitor
  - All the launcher buttons are checked buttons, which means that if a process is running and his button is pressed, the process will be stopped.